jichaojoyce/Dog-Breed-Classifier/Dog Breed Classifier Report.md

 ![category Pic](/doc/categorical.png)

-The RMSprop optimizer is used to mimimum the loss function.
-Different as the gradient descent, the RMSprop optimizer restricts the oscillations in the vertical direction.
+The RMSprop optimizer is used to minimize the loss function.
+Different from the gradient descent, the RMSprop optimizer restricts the oscillations in the vertical direction.

 ## II.
 Analysis
 ### Data Exploration